David Bostice

-David Bostice (born April 3, 1972, in Los Angeles, California) is an American retired heavyweight boxer.
+David Bostice (born April 3, 1972) is an American former professional boxer.
 Nicknamed "The Boss", Bostice is known for being a regular fighter on ESPN fight cards, and is a heavyweight clubfighter who fought several significant fighters of his era.

+Early life

+He was born in Los Angeles, California.

 Professional career

 Bostice turned pro in 1996 and was relegated to being a heavyweight journeyman after a loss to Wladimir Klitschko in 2000.
-Bostice is often used as a gatekeeper used by aspiring contenders to enter the heavyweight rankings.
+Bostice was often used as a gatekeeper for aspiring contenders to enter the heavyweight rankings.

 He has been beaten by Calvin Brock, Luan Krasniqi, Jeremy Williams, Lou Savarese, and most recently Alexander Povetkin.

-Possibly Bostice's greatest claim to fame is his being featured as a boxer on the line up of EAs Knockout Kings 2001 for the PlayStation and PS2.
+Bostice is featured in the line up of EA Sports' Knockout Kings 2001 for the PlayStation and PS2.

+Personal life

+He lives in San Bernardino, California.